-Acquiring the freehold interest in part of the land registered under title number K720599 pursuant to a transfer dated[ ]/of even date between 1) Alan John Pullen and 2) Hodson CG Two but subsequently having transferred that land (being the land coloured yellow edged in black and hatched red and numbered 1 & 15 on Land Ownership Plan Two to Hodson pursuant to a transfer dated[ ] /of an even date between 1) Hodson CG Two and 2) Hodson referred to at Recital A1 above.
+Acquiring the freehold interest in part of the land registered under title number K720599 pursuant to a transfer of even date between 1) Alan John Pullen and 2) Hodson CG Two but subsequently having transferred that land (being the land coloured yellow edged in black and hatched red and numbered 1 & 15 on Land Ownership Plan Two to Hodson pursuant to a transfer of an even date between 1) Hodson CG Two and 2) Hodson referred to at Recital A.1 above.

-Acquiring the freehold interest in all that land shown coloured light blue and edged in black and numbered 4 on Land Ownership Plan Two pursuant to a transfer of all that land registered under title number K111341 at the date of this Deed dated[ ] /of even date between 1) Alan John Pullen and 2) Hodson CG Two but subject to i) a subsequent transfer of the land shown coloured dark blue and numbered 13 on Land Ownership Plan Two and comprising of part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer dated [ ] / of an even date between 1) Hodson CG Two and 2) BDW referred to at Recital L1 and ii) a subsequent transfer of the land coloured yellow hatched red and numbered 14 on Land Ownership Plan Two being part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer dated[ ] /of an even date between 1) Hodson CG Two and 2) Hodson and referred to at recital A2above.
+Acquiring the freehold interest in all that land shown coloured light blue and edged in black and numbered 4 on Land Ownership Plan Two pursuant to a transfer of all that land registered under title number K111341 at the date of this Deed of even date between 1) Alan John Pullen and 2) Hodson CG Two but subject to i) a subsequent transfer of the land shown coloured dark blue and numbered 13 on Land Ownership Plan Two and comprising of part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) BDW referred to at Recital L.1 and ii) a subsequent transfer of the land coloured yellow hatched red and numbered 14 on Land Ownership Plan Two being part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) Hodson and referred to at Recital A.2 above.

-Acquiring the freehold interest in all that land shown coloured light blue edged in black and numbered 5 on Land Ownership Plan Two being part of that land registered at the date of this Deed under title number K343699 pursuant to a transfer dated[ ]/of an even date between 1) Alan John Pullen and 2) Hodson CG Two.
+Acquiring the freehold interest in all that land shown coloured light blue edged in black and numbered 5 on Land Ownership Plan Two being part of that land registered at the date of this Deed under title number K343699 pursuant to a transfer of an even date between 1) Alan John Pullen and 2) Hodson CG Two.

-Acquiring the freehold interest in all that land shown coloured light blue edged in black and numbered 2 on the Land Ownership Plan Two and all that land coloured light blue edged in black and numbered 4 on Land Ownership Two and all that land coloured dark blue cross hatched in black and numbered 16 being all of that land registered at the date of this Deed under title numbers K114296 K440838 and K702249 pursuant a transfer dated [ ]/of an even date between 1) Alan John Pullen and 2) Hodson CG Two but subject to a subsequent transfer of the freehold interest in that land shown coloured dark blue and hatched black and numbered 16 on Land Ownership Plan Two comprising part of the land registered under title number K114296 pursuant to a transfer dated[ ] / of an even date between 1) Hodson CG Two and 2) BDW referred to at Recital L2.
+Acquiring the freehold interest in all that land shown coloured light blue edged in black and numbered 2 on the Land Ownership Plan Two and all that land coloured light blue edged in black and numbered 4 on Land Ownership Two and all that land coloured dark blue cross hatched in black and numbered 16 being all of that land registered at the date of this Deed under title numbers K114296 K440838 and K702249 pursuant a transfer of an even date between 1) Alan John Pullen and 2) Hodson CG Two but subject to a subsequent transfer of the freehold interest in that land shown coloured dark blue and hatched black and numbered 16 on Land Ownership Plan Two comprising part of the land registered under title number K114296 pursuant to a transfer of an even date between 1) Hodson CG Two and 2) BDW referred to at Recital L.2.

-Acquiring the freehold interest in all that land shown coloured light blue and numbered 3 on Land Ownership Plan Two being registered at the date of this Deed under title numbers K518531 and K514398 pursuant to a transfer [of an dated[ ]/of aveneven date between 1) Alan John Pullen and Kathleen Marguerite Pullen and 2) Hodson CG Two.
+Acquiring the freehold interest in all that land shown coloured light blue and numbered 3 on Land Ownership Plan Two being registered at the date of this Deed under title numbers K518531 and K514398 pursuant to a transfer of an even date between 1) Alan John Pullen and Kathleen Marguerite Pullen and 2) Hodson CG Two.

-Acquiring the freehold interest in part of that land registered at the date of this Deed under title number TT35024 and shown coloured blue and numbered 11 on Land Ownership Plan Two pursuant to transfer dated [ ]/of an even date between 1) Hodson and 2) Hodson CG Two.
+Acquiring the freehold interest in part of that land registered at the date of this Deed under title number TT35024 and shown coloured blue and numbered 11 on Land Ownership Plan Two pursuant to transfer of an even date between 1) Hodson and 2) Hodson CG Two.